psevestre/openid-fapi/Financial_API_WD_002.md

 [RFC7636], and other specifications.

 There are different levels of risks associated with access to these APIs.
-Read and Write access has a higher financial risk than Read-Only access.
+Read and write access has a higher financial risk than read-only access.
 As such, the security profiles of the authorization framework protecting these APIs are also different.